awillig/dcp-vardis/dcp-vardis-project/specification/dcp-bp.md

 -  `BPPAR_MAXIMUM_PACKET_SIZE`: specifies the maximum packet size of beacons (which can include several payloads).
-This parameter must be larger than zero and it must never be larger than the value of the `UWB-MaxPacketSize` variable, which is initialized at startup and contains the maximum packet size allowed by the UWB.
+This parameter must be at least as large as `sizeof(BPHeaderT)+sizeof(BPPayloadBlockHeaderT)` and it must never be larger than the value of the `UWB-MaxPacketSize` variable, which is initialized at startup and contains the maximum packet size allowed by the UWB.
 The default value is `UWB-MaxPacketSize`.

 If a user-supplied value for one of these parameters does not match its conditions for validity (e.g. the value handed over for the